andres1138/macOS_DisableRoundedWindowCorners/README.md

 # macOS Disable Rounded Window Corners
 > Big Sur introduced a lot of absolute nonsense, Notification Center cannot be disabled and removed, the wallpapers have diminished down to a simpleton level of creativity, Finder got a logo make over it did not need along with a chunky title bar that is mostly dead space and above all as a final insult to injury the radius of the window corners got cranked up to a level that is way below good taste.
 If you detest these rounded window corners like I do.
 This will help you disable them.
 I honestly can't forget how my stomach turned when realizing that I was stuck with it.
 I had to figure out a way to get rid of them and achieved that goal.
+The is the original repo to help others in need.
+---
+> [!NOTE]
+>  If you take a look at my png's I created you can see that I created a very subtle 3px corner radius and the reason being is that if I took the easy way out and just slopped it a single color with a 90 degree corner.
+It does not have that smooth aesthetic to it.
+Why go from extremely rounded to extrememly square when you can go back to what Apple had in the good old days.

+---
 > [!CAUTION]
 >  Backup any and all files that will be edited.